 You can find more information on good food hygiene practices here.

-If you have failed a restaurant inspection and have been penalised for failing to adhere to food safety standards, you may want to discuss your options with a lawyer.
+If you have failed a restaurant inspection and have been penalised for failing to adhere to food safety standards in Singapore, you may want to discuss your options with a lawyer.

 A lawyer may be able to represent you if you choose to appeal your case to the General Division of the High Court to get a lower fine or sentence.